BHADRESHVARIYA22/AXI-Protocol/About AXI.md

     - Lock type.
 Provides additional information about the atomic characteristics of the transfer.
 This changes between AXI3 and AXI4.
   - **AWCACHE** Master
     - Memory type.
 This signal indicates how transactions are required to progress through a system.
   - **AWPROT** Master
     - Protection type.
 This signal indicates the privilege and security level of the transaction, and whether the transaction is a data access or an instruction access.
+  - **AWQOS** Master
-**AWQOS** Master Quality of Service, QoS.
+    - Quality of Service, QoS.
 The QoS identifier sent for each write transaction.
 Implemented only in AXI4.
-See QoS signaling on page A8-98.
+  - **AWREGION** Master
-**AWREGION** Master Region identifier.
+    - Region identifier.
 Permits a single physical interface on a slave to be used for multiple logical interfaces.
 Implemented only in AXI4.
-See Multiple region signaling on page A8-99.
+  - **AWUSER** Master
-**AWUSER** Master User signal.
+    - User signal.
 Optional User-defined signal in the write address channel.
 Supported only in AXI4.
-See User-defined signaling on page A8-100.
+  - **AWVALID** Master
-**AWVALID** Master Write address valid.
+    - Write address valid.
 This signal indicates that the channel is signaling valid write address and control information.
-See Channel handshake signals on page A3-38.
+  - **AWREADY** Slave
-**AWREADY** Slave Write address ready.
+    - Write address ready.
 This signal indicates that the slave is ready to accept an address and associated control signals.
-See Channel handshake signals on
 #### Write data channel signals
 #### Write response channel signals
 #### Read address channel signals